Courtesy of Todd Kerr/Berkeley Times

 Outside of work, Ari uses his voice to be in community with people across race and faiths working for a more just and peaceful world.
 He is also passionate about queer issues, combating mental health stigma, and advocating for disability justice.

 Ari’s a big fan of books and bikes, and considers himself a knish aficionado.
-He grew up in Nashville, spent a decade living in California, braved five winters in Wisconsin, and currently lives in Brooklyn on unceded Indigenous land (specifically the homeland of the Lenape peoples).
+He grew up in Nashville, spent a decade living in California, braved five winters in Wisconsin, checked out Brooklyn for a minute and is now on his way to Chicago.